wangqiang-codes/TGAE/README.md

 # TGAE: Temporal Graph Autoencoder for Travel Forecasting
-The code will be uploaded soon.

 This is the PyTorch implementation of the paper:

-Qiang Wang, Hao Jiang, Meikang Qiu, et al., TGAE: Temporal Graph Autoencoder for Travel Forecasting, xxx
+Q. Wang, H. Jiang, M. Qiu, Y. Liu and D. Ye, "TGAE: Temporal Graph Autoencoder for Travel Forecasting," in IEEE Transactions on Intelligent Transportation Systems, 2022, doi: 10.1109/TITS.2022.3202089.

 ## Requirements
-- python>=3.6
+- python==3.8.8
 - networkx
 - numpy
 - pandas